 The Underground Thomist

-This is the home page of J. Budziszewski's scholarly website.
-I have been teaching since 1981 at the University of Texas at Austin, where I am a professor of government and philosophy.
+I am the one who has taught since 1981 at the University of Texas at Austin, where I am a professor of government and philosophy.
 My academic focus is the ethical basis of politics.
-No, that doesn't mean that politicians are virtuous.
+That doesn't mean politicians are virtuous.
 It means that choices concerning right and wrong, good and evil, are inseparable from political life -- so, among other things, whether the politicians and citizens are virtuous makes a difference.
-I think and write mostly about classical natural law; conscience; moral character; moral self-deception; family and sexuality; religion and public life; authentic vs. counterfeit versions of toleration and liberty; and the unravelling of our common culture.
+I think and write mostly about classical natural law and natural rights philosophy; conscience and moral self-deception; virtue and moral character; human happiness or fulfillment; family and sexuality in relation to political and social order; religion in public life; authentic vs. counterfeit versions of toleration and liberty; and the unravelling (and possible restoration) of our common culture.

 I blog, usually on Mondays, and you can subscribe to the website.
 At the site you can also find my books, my articles in magazines and professional journals, and my Office Hours dialogues and Ask Theophilus letters.
 My newest book of broader interest is How and How Not to Be Happy (Regnery, 2022), and my newest scholarly book is Commentary on Thomas Aquinas's Treatise on Divine Law (Cambridge, 2021).
 You can find out about these books through those links, and you can find out about my other books, both academic and trade, at the Books page.